linsalrob/PawseySummer2024/student_goals.md

   - One hot encoding
-  - Chaos game representation encoding (ask Susie)
+  - [Chaos game representation encoding](https://academic.oup.com/bioinformatics/article/36/1/272/5521624?login=false) - it would be great to journal club this paper
   - Main question: can you learn segmented vs. Non segmented virus.
 Secondary question is can you learn which segments belong together (less likely)?
   - Write a CNN or transformer using pytorch and load it into a [docker container](docker_container_intro.md) for running on the GPU cluster at Pawsey.